nachoSO/CarND-Advanced-Lane-Lines-master/writeup_template.md

   <img src="./output_images/road_before_distortion.jpg" width="60%" height="60%">
 </p>

-The first step was load the camera matrix and distortion coefficients that we computed in the previous step.
+The first step was load the camera matrix and distortion coefficients that I computed in the previous step.
 Doing so, we can undistort the image correctly.
-An example of distortion-correction can be found in the following image:
+An example of distortion-correction can be found in the next image:
 <p align="center">
   <img src="./output_images/road_after_distortion.jpg" width="60%" height="60%">
 </p>